stunmuffin/sudoku-generator/README.md

 # Sudoku Puzzle Generator with Solution

-This project generates and solves Sudoku puzzles.
+This project generates with solutins Sudoku puzzles.
 It can generate puzzles of varying difficulty levels (easy, medium, hard) and save them as both images (PNG format) and CSV files.

 ## Features